jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 For example, the following snippet finds a cubic approximation of cos(√&middot;) in [0, (π / 4)<sup>2</sup>] with minimax absolute errors.
-The last argument is 0 because we want a polynomial, whose denominator is constant (of degree 0) if regarded as a rational function.
+The last argument is 0 because we want a polynomial, whose denominator is a constant (of degree 0) if regarded as a rational function.

 ```jl
 import Remez